 Now let's run some basic DESCRIPTIVES over our new variable by running descriptives yearly_income.
 Unsurprisingly, we now see in the output viewer window that 30 respondents have an average yearly_income of € 30013,-.
 Perhaps more surprisingly, the values for yearly_income have now appeared in data view and “Transformations pending” has disappeared.

-Clearly, running DESCRIPTIVES has caused the execution of our pending tranformation.
+Clearly, running DESCRIPTIVES has caused the execution of our pending transformation.
 Commands that execute pending transformations are collectively known as procedures in SPSS.
 Keep in mind here that in SPSS, “procedure” has a different meaning than in normal language.
 A special case is EXECUTE which does nothing except executing pending transformations.

 Why doesn't SPSS simply execute transformations as soon as they are run?
 Well, the basic answer is that doing so makes SPSS slower, especially for data that contain a vast number of cases.
 This also implies that using EXECUTE when it's not necessary renders your syntax slower, although on modern computers the difference may be noticeable only on huge datasets.